 Physical Resources are: Equipment, Materials, Supplies, Facilities, and Infrastructure that are utilized by your project, or become a part of your project deliverable.
-Physical Resources are different from the Human Resource, which we discuss HERE
+Physical Resources are different from Human Resources, which we discuss HERE

 The importance of good Physical Resource management is to ensure you have the right Physical Resources at the right place in the right time, in order for your project to proceed as planned.
 Due to the temporary nature of projects, the Physical Resources you need for your project often belong to someone else and are utilized elsewhere.